 Shuttles will be running from Convo Lot A to the Festival throughout the event.
 There will be a tent at the shuttle stop in Convo Lot A.

 Attend the Career Fair for a chance to win a $1000 scholarship!
 Sign in at the student check-in table when you arrive and complete the survey after the Fair to be entered in the drawing.

 If the university is closed or the opening of the university is delayed until 11am or later, the Fair will be rescheduled.
 If the university opens by 10am, the Fair will run as scheduled.
 In the event that the university closes during the day the event will be immediately canceled.
 For JMU cancellation information go to http://www.jmu.edu or call 540-433-5300.

-Prior to the Fair, you can contact Chad Gensel with questions at email@example.com or 540-568-6047, or you can meet with a career counselor to prepare for the Career Fair.
-And check out our calendar for upcoming workshops that can also help you prepare.
+Prior to the Fair, you can contact Emma Maynard at firstname.lastname@example.org, or meet with a career counselor to prepare for the Career Fair.
+And check out our calendar for upcoming workshops to help you prepare.

 Career & Academic Planning staff will also be available to answer any questions you might have during the Fair.
 Look for us at the registration desk at the front of the Festival Ballroom.